Teriks/pake/docs/source/exitingpakefiles.rst

 =================================

-:py:meth:`pake.terminate` is meant to be used before any tasks are run to gracefully exit a pakefile.
+:py:meth:`pake.terminate` is meant to be used to gracefully exit a pakefile before any tasks are run.

 You can also use :py:meth:`pake.Pake.terminate` on the pake context returned by :py:meth:`pake.init`, which is just a shorthand for :py:meth:`pake.terminate` that provides the first argument for you.

-These methods are for exiting pake outside of a task after pake is initialized, they ensure that the proper 'leaving directory / exit subpake` messages are sent to pake's output in order to keep the output of pake consistent.
+These methods are for exiting pake outside of a task after pake is initialized, they ensure that the proper 'leaving directory / exit subpake` messages are sent to pake's output in order to keep pake's output consistent.

-You should use these functions instead of **exit** when handling error conditions before :py:meth:`pake.run` is called, but after :py:meth:`pake.init` has been called.
+You should use these functions instead of **exit** when handling error conditions that occur before the call to :py:meth:`pake.run`, but after :py:meth:`pake.init` has been called.

 Do not call :py:meth:`pake.terminate` or :py:meth:`pake.Pake.terminate` inside of task, for that you should simply use a call to **exit()**.
 (See: :ref:`Calls To exit() Inside Tasks`)